 The Board continues to be involved with the Lanark County Association of Police Services Boards.
 This group is seen as an essential tool in both training and maximizing purchasing power.
 This group is not a legal binding group but a cooperative forum for discussion among Lanark County Police Services Boards and Community Policing Advisory Committees on common issues.
-The Joint Board meets on a quarterly basis.
+The Joint Board meets on a quarterly basis but has struggled to do so in 2020 and into 2021 due to the pandemic.